csc301-winter-2020/team-project-14-djno/deliverables/README.md

 ## Licenses

 We will use MIT licensing for the project because we would like to be recognized for our work, yet not liable for any future problems that may occur, are we are cool with people building on top of our codebase.
 Our project partner is fine with this as they are a non-profit organization.
-Since it will be open source, meaning everyone can see our code (including potential future employers), we are encouraged to have .our contributions neat and presentable
+Since it will be open source, meaning everyone can see our code (including potential future employers), we are encouraged to have .our contributions neat and presentable.